 Tol Island is located at the western center of Truk Lagoon in Chuuk State (Truk) in the Federated States of Micronesia.
+Borders Tol Harbor to the east, Lemotol Bay to the west, Lamuittul Bay to the south and Lamoseau Bay to the northwest.
 To the west are Polle Island and Pata Island.
-To the north is Ulalu Island.
-To the east is Udot Island.
+To the northeast is Faieasiez Island and Ulalu Island.
+To the east is Fal-beguets Island and Udot Island.
+To the southwest is Utiperu Island and the southwestern edge of the outer reef surrounding Truk Lagoon.

 During the Pacific War, roughly 6,200 Japanese were stationed on Tol Island, most civilians